porcelli/bc-git-integration-push/README.md

  - **token:** this is the generated token to replace username/password unsecure connection, if this is not set you will get a warning that you are using an unsecured connection.
  - **remoteGitUrl:** This can be either a public provider URL or locally hosted enterprise for any provider.
  - **provider:** This is the flavor of the Git provider, only 3 values are accepted here: GitHub, GitLab and BitBucket when it is supported.
- - **gitlabGroup:** This parameter should contains the GitLab Group path, if it is empty, the default behaviour of creating the project under the user account will take effect.
+ - **gitGroup:** This parameter should contains the GitLab Group path (Group/subgroup), or GitHub Organization, if it is empty, the default creation behavior will use default user account.
  - **ignore:** This is a comma separated regular expressions to ignore the project names that matches any of these expressions

 ### Note:
  - GitLab only supports token authentication
  - GitHub url should be the api url ex: api.github.com and not www.github.com
- - GitLab Groups has no equivalent in Github, so the parameter will be totally ignored when provider is GitHub.

 ## License